Kettlebell Swing vs Crunch

 Planfit Users' Choice about Kettlebell Swing vs Crunch : Which is Better?

-Based on randomly selected data from 1 million completed workouts, Planfit users seem to prefer Kettlebell Swing with a total of 1,175 compared to 29,245 for Crunch
+Based on randomly selected data from 1 million completed workouts, Planfit users log Crunch more often — 29,245 sessions compared to 1,175 for Kettlebell Swing.

 Not sure whether Kettlebell Swing or Crunch fits your goal?
 Get a personalized plan